Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective

 \subsection{Lower level: power market operations}

-We now focus on modelling the lower part of the proposed bi-level formulation depicting the power market operations under the assumption of having been given the TSO's decisions regarding the capacity of the transmission lines.
+The lower level of the proposed bi-level formulation depicts the power market operations under the assumption of having been given the TSO's decisions regarding the capacity of the transmission lines.
 The modelling setting considers the possibility for each GenCo to own and operate some generation capacity of various technologies at each node $n \in N$ simultaneously and sell the power generated to the market.
 Hence, each GenCo invests in the additional generation capacity to maximise its revenue.

 We assume the market to experience perfect competition, implying that GenCos act as price-takes.
 Following \citep[Section 3.4.2]{gabriel_complementarity_2013} and considering linear inverse demand functions, we can formulate a single optimisation problem objective function as follows.